Gabriel Moreno Preview, Player Props: Diamondbacks vs. Rockies

 Gabriel Moreno At The Plate

-- Moreno is batting .283 with 15 doubles, a triple, seven home runs and 20 walks.
+- Moreno has 15 doubles, a triple, seven home runs and 20 walks while hitting .284.

-- In 8.1% of his games this year, he has hit a long ball, and 2.3% of his trips to the dish.
+- Looking at the 87 games he has played this season, he's hit a home run in seven of them (8.0%), and in 2.3% of his trips to the plate.

-- He has scored in 23 of 86 games this season, and more than once 3 times.
+- He has scored in 24 games this year (27.6%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.